 2. Take deep breaths.

+Another wonderful way to control your emotions.
 “Take a deep breath” might seem like a simple platitude, but it actually activates the parasympathetic nervous system, which helps calm high-arousal negative emotions, like anxiety or anger.

 So breathing deeply is key when it comes to managing our more challenging emotions.